-- The WHT rate of 5% applies where a dividend is paid by a company in which the beneficial owner has invested less than €150.000. - A WHT rate of 5% applies where the investment is not less than €200.000 in the share capital of the company paying the dividend.
-If such investment is less than €200.000, dividends are subject to 15% WHT which is reduced to 10% if the recipient company controls 25% or more of the paying company. - A WHT rate of 15% applies if received by a company holding less than 25% of the share capital of the paying company and in all cases if received by an individual. - No WHT if paid to the government/Central Bank/ Public Authority of the other state. - 5.
+- 1. The WHT rate of 5% applies where a dividend is paid by a company in which the beneficial owner has invested less than €150.000. - 2.
+No WHT if paid to the government/Central Bank/ Public Authority of the other state. - 3.
+A WHT rate of 5% applies where the investment is not less than €200.000 in the share capital of the company paying the dividend.
+If such investment is less than €200.000, dividends are subject to 15% WHT. - 4.
+For Belarus DTT a 10% WHT rate and for Belgium DTT the lower WHT rate applies to companies holding directly or indirectly at least 25% of the share capital of the company paying the dividend.
+In all other cases the higher WHT rate applies. - 5.
 No WHT for interest on deposits with banking institutions. - 6.
-Serbia, Montenegro and Bosnia apply the Yugoslavia/Cyprus treaty. - The WHT 5% rate applies to companies holding directly at least 25% of the share capital of the company paying the dividend.
-In all other cases the WHT is 10%. - 8.
-The treaty rates do not apply if the payment is made to a Cyprus entity by a resident of Bulgaria owning directly or indirectly at least 25% of the share capital of the Cyprus entity and the Cyprus entity pays tax in Cyprus at a tax rate lower than the usual tax rate. - Nil if paid to a government/Central Bank/ Public Authority or for export guarantee. - Nil on literary, dramatic, musical, or artistic work (but not including royalties in respect of motion picture films and works on film or videotape for use in connection with television). - 11.
-Nil applies if received by a company (excluding partnership) which holds directly at least 10% of the share capital of the paying company for an uninterrupted period of no less than one year.
-A WHT rate of 5% applies in all other cases. - 10% WHT applies for patent, trademark, design or model, plan, secret formula or process, computer software or industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience. - 13.
-A WHT rate of 15% if received by a company controlling less than 10% of the share capital of the paying company or the duration of any holding is less than one uninterrupted year.
-A WHT rate of 15% also applies if received by an individual.
+Serbia, Slovenia Montenegro and Bosnia apply the Yugoslavia/Cyprus treaty. - 7.
+Lower WHT rate applies to companies holding directly at least 25% of the share capital of the company paying the dividend.
+In all other cases the higher WHT rate applies. - 8.
+The treaty rates do not apply if the payment is made to a Cyprus entity by a resident of Bulgaria owning directly or indirectly at least 25% of the share capital of the Cyprus entity and the Cyprus entity pays tax in Cyprus at a tax rate lower than the usual tax rate. - 9.
+Nil if paid to a government/Central Bank/ Public Authority or for export guarantee. - 10.
+Nil on literary, dramatic, musical, or artistic work (but not including royalties in respect of motion picture films and works on film or videotape for use in connection with television). - 11.
+No WHT if received by a company (excluding partnership) which holds directly at least 10% of the share capital of the paying company for an uninterrupted period of no less than one year. - 12.
+10% WHT applies for patent, trademark, design or model, plan, secret formula or process, computer software or industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience. - 13.
+No WHT if the beneficial owner is a pension fund or other similar institution providing pension schemes in which individuals may participate in order to secure retirement benefits, where such pension fund or other similar institution is established, recognized for tax purposes and controlled in accordance with the laws of that other State. - 14.
+A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 20% of the capital of the company paying the dividends throughout a 365-day period that includes the day of the payment of the dividend.
+A WHT of 10% applies in all other cases.